Christopher Luxon

 Christopher Mark Luxon (born 19 July 1970) is a New Zealand politician and businessman who has served as the 42nd prime minister of New Zealand since 2023.
-A member of the National Party, he has been member of Parliament (MP) for Botany since 2020 and previously served as leader of the Opposition from 2021 to 2023.
+A member of the National Party, he has been the member of Parliament (MP) for Botany since 2020 and previously served as leader of the Opposition from 2021 to 2023.
 Prior to entering politics, he was the chief executive officer (CEO) of Air New Zealand from 2013 to 2019.

-Luxon was born in Christchurch and grew up in Howick in East Auckland, before studying commerce at the University of Canterbury.
+Luxon grew up in Howick in East Auckland before studying commerce at the University of Canterbury.
 He joined Unilever in 1993 and held senior roles at Unilever Canada, becoming president and CEO of the subsidiary in 2008.
-In 2011, Luxon left Unilever Canada and joined Air New Zealand as group general manager and became CEO in 2013.

-After stepping down as CEO of Air New Zealand in 2019, Luxon won the pre-selection for the safe National Party seat of Botany in East Auckland, and retained the seat for National at the 2020 general election despite a landslide defeat for the party nationally.
-He was often touted as a potential National Party leader during the turbulent time for the party politically in the aftermath of the 2017 general election, even before becoming an MP.
+In 2011, he left Unilever Canada and joined Air New Zealand as group general manager and became CEO in 2013.
+After stepping down as CEO of Air New Zealand in 2019, Luxon won the pre-selection for the safe National Party seat of Botany in East Auckland.
+He won the National Party leadership unopposed on 30 November 2021, eight months after giving his maiden speech, after the ousting of his predecessor.
+Luxon led his party to a plurality of seats at the 2023 general election.
+Luxon signed a coalition deal with ACT New Zealand and New Zealand First to form a majority, and was sworn in as prime minister on 27 November 2023.

-Luxon won the National Party leadership unopposed on 30 November 2021, a little more than eight months after his maiden speech, and after a party crisis led to the removal of Judith Collins as leader.
-Becoming the seventh National Party leader in less than five years, Luxon re-oriented the party around the COVID-19 recession and what he called the "cost-of-living crisis", criticising Labour for its leadership.
-He led his party into the 2023 general election which won 48 seats.
-Despite enjoying a 12-percentage point swing, National returned the second-lowest vote share of any party that has won a plurality under proportional representation.

-Lacking the necessary seats to govern, Luxon required the aid of two parties, ACT New Zealand and New Zealand First to form a majority.
-He was sworn in as prime minister on 27 November 2023 and currently leads the Sixth National Government.
+Under Luxon's premiership, the Sixth National Government of New Zealand has shrunk New Zealand's civil service and attempted to boost the economy through international tourism.
+The government introduced cuts to healthcare expenditure, reintroduced a three-strikes sentencing law and a pilot military-style boot camp for youth offenders, and enacted NZ$14.7 billion in tax cuts.
+The government replaced the Three Waters reform programme with the Local Water Done Well policy, and minimised co-governance initiatives while discouraging the use of the Māori language alongside the English language in the public service.
+His government agreed to support the controversial Treaty Principles Bill to its first reading.
+In foreign policy, his government has increased military spending and Five Eyes cooperation in a general pro-United States shift.
+Luxon's coalition dynamics with his deputy prime ministers Winston Peters and David Seymour have proved controversial, given they have openly challenged his authority.

+Luxon has struggled in opinion polls and remained largely unpopular with the New Zealand public.
+Rumours of potential challenges to his leadership in November 2025 and throughout 2026 led him to call a confidence vote in himself in April 2026, which he won.
+In August 2026, he was unsuccessfully challenged for the leadership of the National Party by cabinet minister Chris Penk after he called another confidence vote in himself.